Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Data Flywheel for E2E-AD

 There are different families of E2E driving systems.
-We categorize them as the following \begin{enumerate} \item Modular E2E driving systems with non differentiable input/output interfaces.
+We categorize them as the following: \begin{enumerate} \item Modular E2E driving systems with non differentiable input/output interfaces.
 Example UniAD \cite{hu2023planning}, Vectorized representations for Autonomous driving VAD \cite{jiang2023vad}.
-There are also systems that have parallelized or have jointly predicted perception, prediction, mapping and planning e.g. PARA-Drive \cite{weng2024drive} \item E2E driving systems without explicit perception tasks e.g. \cite{waywe2024lingo} and \cite{linavigation}.
-The key goal in such systems are to achieve robust planning without complete perception outputs \item Vision Language Models (VLM) based autonomous driving systems that build upon the usage of VLMs \cite{bordes2024introduction} are today capable of performing perception and motion planning tasks \cite{tian2024drivevlm}.
-Following trends with robotics, AD systems use VLAs (Vision language action) to predict trajectories condition on vision language features \cite{arai2025covla}. \end{enumerate}
+There are also systems that have parallelized or have jointly predicted perception, prediction, mapping and planning e.g. PARA-Drive \cite{weng2024drive}.
+A notable 2026 advancement is DriveMamba, which replaces traditional Transformer decoders with a Mamba-based State Space Model (SSM) to achieve linear complexity and better scalability for long-term temporal fusion \cite{su2026drivemamba}. \item E2E driving systems without explicit perception tasks e.g. \cite{waywe2024lingo} and \cite{linavigation}.
+The key goal in such systems are to achieve robust planning without complete perception outputs. \item Vision Language Models (VLM) based autonomous driving systems that build upon the usage of VLMs \cite{bordes2024introduction} are today capable of performing perception and motion planning tasks \cite{tian2024drivevlm}.
+Following trends with robotics, AD systems use VLAs (Vision language action) to predict trajectories condition on vision language features \cite{arai2025covla}.
+Emerging VLA models like AutoVLA \cite{zhou2025autovla} and Alpamayo-1 \cite{wang2025alpamayo} employ a "System 1 and System 2" architecture—balancing "fast thinking" for immediate reactive control with "slow thinking" for semantic, chain-of-thought reasoning in rare or complex scenarios. \end{enumerate}